blinkletter/UsingGAMESS/_build/html/_sources/8A_Diels_Alder.md

 We need to perform this calculation twice and flip the `FORWRD` flag in the second one.
 Then we can combine the two sets of frames in MacMolPlt to get the whole reaction coordinate. the input file was edited and the `FORWRD=.FALSE.` was changed to `FORWRD=.TRUE.`  the new file was submitted to GAMESS.

+#### A Note About Editing Input Files

+The true power of GAMESS can be accessed through the many, many, many options available. macMolPlt does not write files that dig deep into the features of GAMESS.
+It sticks to useful and common options.
+We have edited the input file above to access some features that will improve the results of our IRC calculation.
+I learned about these options by digging through the [GAMESS documentation](https://www.msg.chem.iastate.edu/gamess/documentation.html) and reading useful web posts by others who writing similar educational articles.
+See [here](https://medium.com/swlh/introduction-to-molecular-modelling-part-5-intrinsic-reaction-coordinate-af7ca328d88d) or [here](http://molecularmodelingbasics.blogspot.com/2009/10/get-reaction-intrinsic-reaction.html) for some examples.
+Should I have simply left it to them?
+Am I reinventing the wheel?
+Yes, but it's my wheel.

 ### Visualizing the IRC

 Open the log file for the first calculation in *MacMolPlt*.
-Then use `File` → `Add Frames from File...`.
+Then use `File` &rarr; `Add Frames from File`.
 Choose the log file for the reverse calculation in the file browser.
 Check the `Make these points negative` button as this run is in reverse.

 Now drag the scrubber across the bar at the bottom of the window and polay your movie back and forth.
-Choose `File` → `Energy Plot` to display an energy plot. the current structiure will be highlighted on the plot as you scrub through all the structures.
+Choose `File` &rarr; `Energy Plot` to display an energy plot. the current structiure will be highlighted on the plot as you scrub through all the structures.

 ```{figure} images/Untitled.gif
 ---